canvasxyz/okra-js/README.md

 # okra-js

-Pure JS merkle search tree over an [`abstract-level`](https://github.com/Level/abstract-level) interface.
+A psueorandom merkle search tree in pure JavaScript.

 ## Table of Contents